jwcrawford2/dbworkload-movr-demo/README.md

 # dbworkload-movr-demo

 ## Description
-This is a demo is an adaptation of Cockroach MOVR applicatino demo, including J4's Multi-Region Demo crdb-movr-mr-demo (which utilizes cockroach workload (movr) on a roachprod cluster).
-This demo replaces cockroach workload, and instead uses **dbworkload** to drive load.
-This demo adaptation/example to a self-hosted cluster deployment on AWS using Ron Nollen's Terraform scripts.
+This is a demo is an adaptation of Cockroach MOVR applicatino demo, including J4's Multi-Region Demo [crdb-movr-mr-demo](https://github.com/sheaffej/crdb-movr-mr-demo) which utilizes cockroach workload movr on a roachprod cluster.
+This demo replaces cockroach workload with  **dbworkload** to drive the load.
+This demo adaptation/example is for a self-hosted cluster deployment on AWS using Ron Nollen's Terraform scripts.
 It is designed to run on the Applications VM, which can be optioinally deployed, in both the single-region or multi-region terraform scripts (which now include the MOVR app).

 ## Database
 AWS SH Single or Multi-Region Database with